-- a new 120MW base load hydropower plant at the site of the existing Itezhi Tezhi dam on Zambia’s Kafue River, and
+a) The development, financing construction, operation and maintenance of a 120MW base load Hydro Power Plant at the site of the existing ITT dam on the Kafue River in Zambia.

-- a ca. 280 km transmission line from Itezhi Tezhi to Lusaka West via Mumbwa, that will connect the power station to the national grid and thereby to the South African regional network.
-The transmission line is to be developed, constructed, and operated by Zesco, the state-owned power company, and financed by EIB, AFD and AfDB.
+b) The new Transmission Line (of approximately 280km) via Mumbwa onto Lusaka West that will connect the power station to the national grid and through it to the South African Region.
+The transmission line is to be developed, constructed, financed and operated by ZESCO.

-A Technical Assistance grant applies for the funding of the Lenders’ Engineer (LE) to strengthen and accompany implementation capacity of the promoter (ZESCO) for the Project.
-The LE has to interact closely with the Project Implementation Unit (PIU) for all matters related to physical implementation and financial follow-up (e.g. procurement, disbursement, monitoring, reporting).
-As the Transmission Line Kafue Livingstone Project has the same promoter and similar characteristics, the same TA (i.e. the same LE) is also supporting the latter project.
-The Service Contract was signed during the second quarter of 2013.
-The Lender’s Engineer is currently providing the technical assistance to ZESCO until the summer of 2016.
+The EU-AITF Technical Assistance grant was used to fund the Lenders’ Engineer (LE) to strengthen and accompany implementation capacity of the promoter (ZESCO) for the Project.
+The LE interacted closely with the Project Implementation Unit (PIU) for all matters related to physical implementation and financial follow-up (e.g. procurement, disbursement, monitoring, reporting).
+As the Transmission Line Kafue Livingstone Project has the same promoter and similar characteristics, the same TA (i.e. the same LE) also supported the latter project.
+The Service Contract was signed during the second quarter of 2013 and the LE carried out his assignments until June 2016.